Constellation Energy Foundation (Rembrandt Foundation Inc)

 • Judy Rader - Executive Director: Senior Vice President of Corporate Affairs and Chief Communications Officer at Constellation Energy

 • Kathleen Barrón - Chief Strategy and Growth Officer at Constellation Energy, responsible for corporate strategy, corporate development, sustainability, communications, corporate relations, and philanthropy.
-Serves on boards of Keystone Policy Center and Baltimore Waterfront Partnership.
+Serves on boards of Keystone Policy Centre and Baltimore Waterfront Partnership.

 All foundation officers serve as volunteers receiving zero compensation.